citelao/sensible/5-toptobottom.md

 Next, **encrypt your hard drive** and **lock your computer with a password** or biometric security.

 Macs have FileVault, and Windows computers have BitLocker<!-- TODO phones by default?
 Do all Windows have BitLocker? -->.
 These services encrypt your hard drives when your computer is off.
-Without them, an attacker can take your hard drive, plug it into their own computer, and read all your files.
+Without them, a thief can take your hard drive, plug it into their own computer, and read all your files.

 <aside class="sidenote">
 Activating these often gives you a recovery code or a password.
 Print it out and put it in a safe.
 Don't pin your data's **availability** on remembering a password.